 The drive from Agra to Ranthambore National Park

-I thought driving on the highway would be fairly uneventful, but I’m not sure I can even adequately articulate the madness that was this 6 hour drive.
+I thought driving on the highway would be fairly uneventful, but I’m not sure I can even adequately articulate the madness that was this six hour drive.

 The driver was honking incessantly and driving like a maniac (which seems to be standard procedure for the country), and he would often straddle two lanes while weaving furiously between trucks, rickshaws, motorbikes, pedestrians, cows, pigs, goats, camels, and the occasional herd of sheep.

-Things seemed a bit more calm when we passed through smaller cities and countryside villages, but I was still unable to tear myself away from the window.
+Things seemed a bit more calm when we passed through smaller cities and countryside villages, but I couldn’t tear myself away from the window.
 Groups of men played cricket in open fields.
 Children smiled and waved.
 Women wearing neon-coloured saris carried large bundles of wood on their heads.
 And most people would stare at us with a genuine look of shock or confusion when our vehicle drove by.

 People watching on Palolem Beach

 People watching in India is often an event in itself, and I think Palolem was my favourite place to do so.
-I can’t count the number of times I saw groups of Indian men walking along the beach in full office attire; long sleeve collard shirts, long pants, and leather dress shoes included.
-I also saw four Indian men swimming in the ocean wearing no shirt, jeans, and belts with large metal buckles.
+I can’t count the number of times I saw groups of Indian men walking along the beach in full office attire: long sleeve collard shirts, long pants, and leather dress shoes included.
+I also saw four Indian men swimming in the ocean shirtless with jeans and belts with large metal buckles.

-I saw a countless number of people who I can safely assume were renting a kayak for the first time in their life, judging by the way they flailed and struggled to propel themselves out of the shallow area, and most tourists acted like they had never seen a cow before when one walked onto the beach.
+I saw a countless number of people who I can safely assume were renting a kayak for the first time in their life, judging by the way they flailed and struggled to propel themselves out of the shallow area.
+And most tourists acted like they had never seen a cow when one walked onto the beach.

 Not a day passed where at least one thing made me smile, chuckle, or completely shocked and confused me in India.
 Seeing a dog riding on the back of a camel walking on the side of the road, having a cow walk into a restaurant while I ate dinner (on three separate occasions), and seeing a stark naked man walking aimlessly alongside the highway are only a few of dozens of bizarre things that come to mind.